Muaark/Roblox-No-Scope-Arcade/README.md

-U can download hacks on my discord here⬇.
+U can download hacks on my discord here➡.
 Download it in #💻download
 https://discord.gg/YeNkZrCaFH